rodneyshupe/Cookbook/Recipes/Sides/PotatoGalette.rst

    thoroughly coated.
 Place remaining tablespoon butter in heavy bottomed 10-inch ovenproof nonstick skillet and swirl to coat.
-Place 1 potato slice in center of skillet then overlap slices in circle around center slice, -followed by outer circle of overlapping slices.
+Place 1 potato slice in center of skillet then overlap slices in circle around center slice, followed by outer circle of overlapping slices.
    Gently place remaining sliced potatoes on top of first layer, arranging so they form even thickness.
 3. Place skillet over medium-high heat and cook until sizzling and